shefiarasheed/NYTimes/README.md

 5.created the Model class for the json response.
 6.call the API using retrofit
-7.parse the Json result and display in recycleview as per requirement
+7.parse the Json result and display in recycleview as per requirement 8.used MVC pattern to develop this app.
+Model view and controller strategy.

 Need to implement.